-What’s the deal?
+What’s the deal in Alaska

 As a matter of fact, it boasts a population of around 750,000 people – there are mid-sized cities in the central US that have more residents.
 Still, the region is known for its incredible natural beauties and people from every corner of the world flock to Alaska’s urban hubs where they eagerly prepare for long treks into the wilderness.

-How to get there?
+How to get to Alaska

 However, if you want to savor the natural beauties of the region, you can take the famous Alaskan-Canadian Highway (colloquially known as the Alcan) which starts at Dawson Creek in British Columbia and ends near Fairbanks – at Delta Junction.
 The highway cuts through awe-inspiring wilderness and mountainsides through both British Columbia and Yukon Territory before it finally enters Alaska.
 It is a trip that is well worth your time if you have some to spare.

-What to do?
+What to do in Alaska

 On the other hand, you can follow the many aquatic routes that cut into the region by going on one of the convenient and spectacular Alaska small ship cruises that put you right at the meat of things.
 You will be separated no more from the spectacular sites and inviting biomes by the tall husk of a gargantuan cruise liner.
 Kayaking is by far the most popular aquatic activity of all in Alaska.

-When to go there?
+When to go to Alaska

 Every region that spreads into higher or lower latitudes usually has a very specific sweet spot when it comes to tourist-friendly weather.
 Since it is located so far in the north, the best time frame to visit Alaska is probably between May and September – in many ways, it is the key tourist season for the region so you are bound to come across other people who are enthused about the prospect of venturing into the Alaskan wild.